 The easiest way to get a taste of what your efforts will bring is to start with testing.
 Website testing is a pretty simple technique that can be implemented very easily in a small part of the website, maybe your landing page.
 If, for example, you create a few designs of your current landing page and test them, you will have the opportunity to prove to yourself and to your boss that testing (and later also Web Analytics) can increase the number of leads and sales you get from your marketing campaigns.
 (Tip: you can start testing for free using Google Analytics Content Experiments)

 By showing real numbers to management you will have an easy job convincing them to allocate the necessary budget/resources to your Conversion Optimization efforts.
 And everyone will be happy.

 Analytics minded companies have already gone through the process described above.
 They have already implemented and used their analytics solution to improve their conversion rates to some degree.
 Now what?

 When a Web Analytics solution has been running for a while in a company, data is abundant, and analysis can bring important insights for the website optimization.
 For example, we will be able to understand which pages (or which kind of pages) are underperforming; we will also be able to understand if these pages are failing for a specific segment of visitors only, or for a specific metric.
-It will help you planning and specifying your test segmentation and Behavioral Targeting campaigns.
+This understanding will help you plan and specify your test segmentation and Behavioral Targeting campaigns.